EdgeCaseZA/FeedStoreAPI/documentation.md

 - Updated schema indicating Legal Listing Property Types per Listing Zone and Listing Type.

+#### 1.3.5 API Evolution - Non Breaking Changes

+- The Fusion back office feed-client configuration allows for an indicator `AlwaysSendFullListingAddress` to be set per Client per Agency.
+If this indicator is set to `true`, the Address Node's three address attributes and the two scheme attributes will always be present.
+It is up to the client then to ensure that the address is not shown if `addressHidden` is `true`.
+See [7.4.1.5 Address Node](#7415-addressNode) for details.

 <a id="2-authentication" href="#">back to top</a>

 ## 2. Authentication